Capital city: St. George’s

 - The NFT option

 The National Transformation Fund (NTF) is a government fund responsible for financing projects that will benefit Grenada’s economy and help its diversification.
 Applicants who choose this route must make a one-time contribution to the NTF.
-It is important to note that applicants may not contribute to the NTF in person, but rather that they must use the services of an Authorised Local Agent.
+It is important to note that applicants may not contribute to the NTF in person, but rather must use the services of an Authorised Local Agent.

 Under the NTF route, applicants may either immediately apply for citizenship, or first apply for permanent residence and apply for citizenship at a later stage.